ecometrica/django-vinaigrette/README.rst

 ---------------------------------------------------------------------------------

-Add ``vinaigrette.middleware.VinaigretteAdminLanguageMiddleware`` to your ``settings.Middleware`` to force the admin to always use the main language, and not have vinaigrette mess with your change views.
+Add ``vinaigrette.middleware.VinaigretteAdminLanguageMiddleware`` to your ``settings.MIDDLEWARE`` to force the admin to always use the main language, and not have vinaigrette mess with your change views.